Perm Opera and Ballet Theatre: Opera

 Many opera premieres in Russia were given in this theatre.
 The theatre held the first festival in the 20th Century of the Russian composer Sergei Prokofiev's work, where it opened with a two-evening version of the opera War and Peace.

 Ballet

-There is a good tradition of collaboration with directors and choreographers from Germany, United States, Spain, and Switzerland on the Perm stage.
-Due to long-term projects between Russia and United States in collaboration with The George Balanchine Foundation and The Jerome Robbins Foundation, the repertoire of the theatre gets many masterpieces of the most distinguished choreographers of the 20th century.
-For many decades the theatre has been the launch site for many artists who are famous far away from Russia.
+There is a tradition of collaboration with directors and choreographers from Germany, United States, Spain, and Switzerland on the Perm stage.
+Projects between Russia and United States in collaboration with The George Balanchine Foundation and The Jerome Robbins Foundation have added works by 20th-century choreographers to the repertoire of the theatre.
+The theatre has also been a venue for artists who have achieved recognition outside of Russia.

 Events

 Arabesque is a ballet competition headed by Vladimir Vasiliev, which has taken place in Perm since 1990.
 More than 650 young ballet artists from Russia, former republics of the USSR, Austria, Argentina, Bulgaria, Belarus, China, Croatia, Egypt, Ireland, Japan, Mexico, Mongolia, Slovenia, South Korea, Turkey, United States and Venezuela have participated in it.

 International festivals known as the "Diaghilev Seasons: Perm-Petersburg-Paris" have become some of the most visible events in the cultural life of Russia.
 The festival has taken place in the theatre every two years since 2003.